 Candidates must be current law students who will have completed at least one year of law school by the start of the internship.
 Candidates must have excellent writing skills and high academic standing.
-Candidates must also be U.S. citizens or nationals, must have resided at least three of the past five years in the United States, and must successfully complete a background investigation.
+Candidates must be U.S. citizens or nationals, must have resided at least three of the past five years in the United States, and must successfully complete a background investigation.

-Application Deadline: Applications for fall- or spring-semester positions are accepted on a rolling basis, and positions are typically filled several months in advance.
+Applications for fall- or spring-semester positions are accepted on a rolling basis, and positions are typically filled several months in advance.
 For the fall semester, applicants are encouraged to apply by April 1; for the spring semester, applicants are encouraged to apply by October 15.